pypa/flit/doc/pyproject_toml.rst

 .. versionadded:: 2.0

+With no configuration, Flit can make an sdist with everything it needs to build and install your module: the package contents (including non-Python data files, but not ``.pyc`` bytecode files), your ``pyproject.toml`` file, the readme & license files given in the metadata, and the :ref:`external data folder <pyproject_toml_external_data>` if you specified that.

-When you use :ref:`build_cmd` or :ref:`publish_cmd`, Flit builds an sdist (source distribution) tarball containing the files that are checked into version control (git or mercurial).
-If you want more control, or it doesn't recognise your version control system, you can give lists of paths or glob patterns as ``include`` and ``exclude`` in this section.
+If you want more control, you can give lists of paths or glob patterns as ``include`` and ``exclude`` in this section.
 For example:

 .. code-block:: toml